-Most pregnant people tend to experience diarrhea in pregnancy, so you’re certainly not alone.
+Most pregnant people tend to experience diarrhea during pregnancy, so you’re certainly not alone.

 But why?